saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 sel = 1 → y = i1
 ```

-A testbench can apply different combinations of `i0`, `i1`, and `sel` and verify the output.
+A testbench can apply several combinations of `i0`, `i1`, and `sel` to verify the output.

 ---

 ## 18. RTL Simulation Using Icarus Verilog

-The basic simulation flow is:
+The basic simulation sequence is:

 ```text
 Verilog Design